Time to Add Pigging to the Mix?

 How Exactly Can Pigging Technology Increase Efficiency?

 Many breweries waste a large proportion of product.
 They also use large volumes of deaerated water for flushing.
-That’s where HPS Product Recovery Solutions can help, as our pigging solutions eliminate the need for flushing throughout the majority of the brewing process.
+That’s where HPS Product Recovery Solutions can help, as our pigging systems for beer eliminate the need for flushing throughout the majority of the brewing process.
 This is a significant benefit as the product is recovered.
 As HPS pigs recover up to 99.5% of product, this reduces the risk of products merging or contamination at the beginning of a batch run.
 Water usage is also reduced considerably, and this can also have an impact on reverse osmosis water costs.

 Pigging goes hand in hand with Clean In Place (CIP), which many breweries often implement to keep the insides of the pipework clean.
 Using pigging technology before CIP significantly improves overall processing efficiency, and provides a better foundation for cleanliness after each product run.
 Therefore if implemented correctly (by an experienced pigging provider), pigging considerably lessens the time and resources used by CIP systems.

 Find out More

 HPS Product Recovery Solutions are the world’s leading specialists in pigging and hygienic and sanitary product recovery systems.
 For help of advice on increasing yields, improving your production efficiency, minimising the risk of contamination and reducing water usage, then please get in touch.